 The Widest Point of the Snake River

-The Snake River is 3 miles wide at its widest point.
-As it gets to the oxbow bend, this is the point where the river reaches its widest point.
+The Snake River is 250 feet wide at its widest point.
+It is only 20 feet at its narrowest point!
+As it gets to the oxbow bend in Hells Canyon, this is the point where the river reaches its widest point.
 Here is also where the Oxbow Dam was built in 1961 and named after this oxbow-shaped 3-mile wide bend.
 Besides these features, the Snake River flows through the Snake River plain, covering Idaho and Oregon.
 Because of the river’s nature, its plain stretches over an area ranging from 30 to 75 miles.

 The Course of the Snake River